CNHume/Samples/allegro-projects/SK/Source/README.md

 The files you will need to demonstrate operation of the S-K Reduction Engine are as follows:

-     SK.TEXT,   which contains the text you are now reading, SKA.LISP,   which implements Lambda* Abstraction,
+    README.MD,  the text you are now reading, SKA.LISP,   which implements Lambda* Abstraction,
     SKB.LISP,   which implements Beta Reduction,
     SKC.LISP,   is the Laboratory for new, experimental Combinators.